 After many years, Joe Rossi had to endure the memory of the attack on Donovan.

-Joe Rossi and his father, Len Rossi, feel that their generation failed in certain areas in order to perform in a sport and business they all loved.
-They hope that the new generation of wrestlers will smarten up and finally unionize in order to keep themselves from being victimized the way they were, and not allow themselves to be misused and divided by unscrupulous individuals like they saw while in the sport.
+Joe Rossi and his father, Len Rossi, feel that their generation failed in certain areas to perform in a sport and business they all loved.
+They hope that the new generation of wrestlers will smarten up and finally unionize to keep themselves from being victimized the way they were and not allow themselves to be misused and divided by unscrupulous individuals like they saw while in the sport.

 The above quotes and story were a summary of the incidents from an interview with Jack Donovan and the letter from Len and Joe Rossi, published in Scott Teal’s The Wrestling Archive Project, Volume 1.

 If you enjoyed this piece, be sure not to miss these recommended articles on our site: